 The word ‘anthroposophy’ comes from the Greek (anthropos meaning ‘human’ and sophia meaning ‘wisdom’).
-But it can also be simply described as ‘consciousness of our human situation’.
-Although the term ‘anthroposophy’ was not coined by Rudolf Steiner himself, he applied it to his spiritual philosophy and it has become virtually synonymous with the philosophy.
+But ‘anthroposophy’ can also be simply described as ‘consciousness of our humanity’.
+Although the term was not coined by Rudolf Steiner himself, he applied it to his spiritual philosophy and it has become virtually synonymous with the movement.

 The Anthroposophical Society in Australia (ASinA) is an organisation whose members aim to foster the life of the soul in the individual and in human society on the basis of an understanding of the spiritual world.

-Jane Bradshaw serves as the spokesperson for the Society at home and in the international Anthroposophical movement.
-She is supported in her work by the Management Group of the Australian Society, with whom the General Secretary works closely.
+The General Secretary serves as the spokesperson for the Society at home and in the international Anthroposophical movement.
+The responsibilities of this role are supported by the Management Committee of the Australian Society, with whom the General Secretary works closely.
 Find out more about the Society in Australia and the role of the general secretary.

 Rudolf Steiner was a philosopher, scientist and Goethe scholar.
 He was born on 27 February 1861 in what is now Croatia and died on 30 March 1925 in Dornach, Switzerland in his studio at the Goetheanum, the administrative centre of the worldwide Society.

-As a social reformer with spiritual understanding, he offers a unique understanding of the breadth and depth of human experience.
-His lectures and books are filled with ideas relevant to many areas of soul and spiritual development as well as to practical life activity.
+As a social reformer guided by profound spiritual insights, he offers a unique understanding of the breadth and depth of human experience.
+His lectures and books are filled with ideas relevant to many areas of soul and spiritual development as well as to practical activity in all walks of life.